arjepsen/FreeBrewie-SOM/Docs/FreeBrewie_SOM_Development_Environment_Consolidated_2026-06-22.md

 - log in as `admin`
 - copy files as `admin`
 - install into `/opt/brewie`
-- run manually as `brewie`
+- run manually as `brewie` for first proof of a newly copied binary
+- use `brewie.service` as the proven steady-state startup path
 - do **not** assume `/home/brewie`
 - do **not** assume SSH login as `brewie`
-- `brewie.service` is the managed service path, but manual bring-up comes first
 - target builds are `armhf`
 - DRM support added real VM/sysroot/runtime dependencies
 - current target display backend is DRM